ShreejanRegmi/PHP-Project2/README.md

 # PHP-Project2

+A web application developed in PHP for furniture sales.

-Please extract the zip file and paste the directory inside the zip file to htdocs folder of XAMPP web server.
-And import the sql file inside the first directory in PHPMyAdmin for the database to work.
+Place the main directory in htdocs folder of XAMPP web server.
+And import the sql file in PHPMyAdmin for the database to work.

   Username: admin
   Password:admin